rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 ![intro with sp calls](intro-with-sp-calls.png)

 **The main advantage** of this method is the ease of refactoring the existing T-SQL codebase:
-* mirror tables, external tables and both SPs can be auto-generated
+1. mirror tables, external tables and both SPs can be auto-generated
-* the 3 and 4-part names in INSERT, DELETE and UPDATE statements can changed using global search and replace
+2. the 3 and 4-part names in INSERT, DELETE and UPDATE statements can changed using global search and replace
-* the more lines of T-SQL code you need to change the more time this approach saves you
+3. the more lines of T-SQL code you need to change the more time this approach saves you

 The **disadvantages** are:

-* a large number of tables and SPs are added to the DB schema
+1. a large number of tables and SPs are added to the DB schema
-* slower DML performance
+2. slower DML performance

 ## Practical example

-We will create two test DBs in Azure SQL (`test_master` and `test_mirror`) and insert data from *test_mirror* into *test_master* using a mirror table.
+We will create two test databases in Azure SQL (`test_master` and `test_mirror`) and insert data from *test_mirror* into *test_master* using a mirror table.

 #### Tables